thedges/PSChatBotPack/README.md

 * knowledge-list-serialized: This is JSON serialized string from the invoking the 'Search Knowledge Articles (PSChatBotPack)' Apex action that is implemented in the PSChatBotPack_SearchKnowledgeArticles Apex class.
 Look at the sample Bot for the 'Search Knowledge' dialog.
 * priority - first choice of what to show as knowledge content.
 Allowed values are CHAT (for Chat_Answer__c field) or ANSWER (for Answer__c field).
 * truncate - boolean value (true/false) to truncate the content to 7 lines
+* collapse - boolean value (true/false) to first show knowledge articles in collapsed or expanded format
+* rate - boolean value (true/false) to show rating options of 'thumbs up' or 'thumbs down' at bottom of expanded knowledge article

 ## Navigate